HARTING

 more

-Following the Glyndebourne format, if not the weather, bring your own picnic for the dinner interval.
+In the Glyndebourne tradition bring your own picnic for the dinner interval.
 Tables and chairs will be provided!

-The doors and bar open at 5.30pm and the performance starts at 6pm, with one dinner interval (30 minutes) when picnics can be eaten, the bar will be open and ice creams sold.
-Tickets are £12 each and are limited in number so they must be reserved from Hartingfilms@mail.com and paid for at the door with cash or card.
+The doors and bar open at 5.30pm, the performance starts at 6pm, with a dinner interval (45 minutes) when picnics can be eaten, the bar will be open.
+Tickets £12 each are limited in number so they must be reserved from Hartingfilms@mail.com and paid for at the door with cash or card.
 Also, tables for 4 or 6 people can also be reserved.

 Link to The National Theatre Live - https://www.ntlive.com/